Ultimate Product Care

 8. LATCHES, LOCKS & LIGHTS

 Before travelling, make sure all locks and latches are shut and secured.
-If your model has an external kitchen, check that the kitchen stove latch is secure before travelling.
 Check your camper load is secured.
 Check your camper is secured to your vehicle and correctly connected, and that all service lights are working.

 9. BEFORE TRAVELLING